Newcastle's much-loved Spanish restaurant are reopening the doors.

 Will Bocados, however, be the restaurant we remember when the doors reopen?

 “There will definitely be some changes to the business.
-The menu will be changing and we’ll have skeletal staff to begin with, but the restaurant will remain as a Spanish kitchen style restaurant so you can expect the same flavours that Bocados has becomes so well known for.”
+The menu will have some changes and we've put in place some extra Covid-19 care so we are complying with all the health regulations.
+The restaurant will, however, remain as a Spanish kitchen style restaurant so you can expect all the same flavours that Bocados has become so well known for.”

 “We will essentially be starting from scratch again, it will still be Bocados but we’ll be taking the success and failures of the past into consideration.”